radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 ### Groups Supported by RadiantOne

 RadiantOne can be configured for both static and dynamic LDAP groups (as they are described above).
 In RadiantOne, static and dynamic LDAP groups are described and configured as user-defined groups.
-RadiantOne also offers auto-generated groups in which both the group names and members are dynamically created.

-All types of groups can be created with the [Groups Builder wizard](administration-and-configuration#groups-builder).
-This section focuses on the definition of each type.

 **User-Defined Groups**
 <br>Static group names are explicitly listed for the group entry (just as with “standard” LDAP group entries).
 A user-defined group may be named anything and have members that are either statically defined or dynamically created based on a specific rule (dynamically assigned group members are similar to “standard” LDAP dynamic groups).
 The diagram below depicts an example of user-defined groups with dynamic members.
 In the example, group members are built dynamically based on the department attribute in the user entries.
 If a user’s department were to change, they would automatically be reflected as a member of the new group.
 For simplicity, only the member ID is shown in the virtual entry whereas the full user DN is returned (as an LDAP client expects) when these groups are requested.

 ![User-Defined Groups with Dynamic Members](Media/Image2.23.jpg)